dan-fritchman/Thesis/content.md

 Modern standard cell libraries are large, often comprising thousands of cells.
 Modern designs also commonly require a variety of such libraries (or at least one even larger library) to make trade-offs between power, area, and performance.
 One set of cells may consistently choose a higher-performance, higher-power, higher-area design style, while another makes the opposite trade-off on all three.
 Mixing and matching of these library level trade-offs often cannot be done within a single design macro, or the output of a single PnR layout generation, as libraries making varying trade-offs often feature varying physical designs.
 The aforementioned low-area library may be designed to a regular pitch of X, while the high-performance library to a pitch of Y, where X / Y is not a rational number (or at least not a convenient value of one).
 There has therefore been a longstanding desire to produce standard cell layouts more automatically, i.e. leveraging PnR-like techniques.

 This problem has many analogies to the analog PnR problem.
-Standard cells are principally comprised of individual transistors, which often feature a diverse set of complex, difficult to (FIXME: the latin for "before") encode in a set of PnR rules.
+Standard cells are principally comprised of individual transistors, which often feature a diverse set of complex, difficult to a priori encode in a set of PnR rules.
 They also differ in important respects, particulary those of incentives and intent.
 The desire for maximal area and power efficiency of standard cells drives a highly optimized design style.
 This is generally paired with a similarly stringent optimization criteria for producing their layouts.
 Techniques such as (mixed) integer linear programming ((M)ILP) are often deployed, e.g. in [@stdcell_routing_sat_burns] and [@bonncell], to produce layouts which provably optimize goals such as minimum area or maximum transistor-diffusion sharing.
 More recently, machine learning techniques such as [@nvcell] have been proposed to further search for these optima.

 Analog layouts also have several key differences.
 Perhaps most importantly, each analog circuit layout tends to be "more custom", less amortized over vast numbers of instances created by the PnR flow.
 Each if often custom tuned to its environment, e.g. an op-amp that is in some sense general-purpose but whose parameteric design is highly tuned to its specific use case.